tcsvn/pyadlml/docs/user_guide/device_encoder.rst

    :align: center

 In the binary case, the correct values are inferred by inverting the first observed value.
-For categorical values, the *StateVectorEncoder* fills in the preceding category with the most likely category given the first known succeeding category :math:`argmax[p(c_{<t}|c_{t})]`.
+For categorical values, the *Event2Vec* fills in the preceding category with the most likely category given the first known succeeding category :math:`argmax[p(c_{<t}|c_{t})]`.
 Numerical values in a state-vector at timepoints where the device does not emit observations are populated with ``NaN``'s.